kgraczyk/kgraczyk.github.io/_pages/dlphysics.md

   - The fits are available at [repository](https://github.com/bekowal/CarbonElectronNeuralNetwork)

-## Physics Informed Neural Networks (PINNs)
+## Physics-Informed Neural Networks (PINNs)
 ---
-_The goal of the project is to propose Bayesian framework for PINNs_
+_The goal of the project is to propose a Bayesian framework for PINNs_

 * Krzysztof M. Graczyk, Kornel Witkowski,
   _Bayesian Reasoning for Physics Informed Neural Networks_